ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 #### Management domain backup
 {: #vpc-vcf-ordering-mgmt-domain-backup}

 To enable the virtual server for backing up SDDC Manager, vCenter Server, and NSX Manager, toggle the **Backup server** switch on.
+After the Backup Server is provisioned, it is treated as a customer-managed resource.
+To maintain a secure and functional backup environment, you are responsible for:

+* **Package Management:** You must complete periodic updates by using the native package manager (for example, `dnf`, `yum`, or `apt`) to ensure that all security errata and bug fixes are applied.
+* **Integrity Verification:** You must periodically test the backups that are stored on the VSI to ensure that they are valid, and can be used for restoration in a disaster recovery scenario.
+* **Off-site Copy:** You must consider syncing the backup files from the VSI to {{site.data.keyword.IBM_notm}} Cloud Object Storage for long-term retention and added resiliency against the VSI-level failures.

 ##### SSH keys
 {: #vpc-vcf-ordering-mgmt-ssh-keys}

-You can choose existing SSH keys from the list or create a new one by clicking the **Create SSH key** button.
+You can choose any existing SSH keys from the list or create a new one by clicking the **Create SSH key** button.
 After you create it, refresh the list to see the new SSH key.
 For more information about VCF backup, see [Backup and restore of VMware Cloud Foundation](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-5-2-and-earlier/4-5/administering/backup-and-restore-of-cloud-foundation-admin.html){: external}.

 ## Network interface
 {: #vpc-vcf-ordering-network}